railken/eloquent-instance/README.md

 [![Actions Status](https://github.com/railken/eloquent-instance/workflows/Test/badge.svg)](https://github.com/railken/eloquent-instance/actions)

-A simple trait that enables the use of instance of `Model` instead of string/classes.
+A simple trait that enables the use of instance of `Model` in your relationships.
 Why?
 Because otherwise it would be impossible to relate two models that doesn't exist in the code, but only as instances (e.g. stored in db)

 ## Requirements